HBEF/hbef/scheduled_scripts/README.txt

     sftp the new file to the server execute Rscript process_unh_data.R on the server (or wait for it to run as a cron job) probably safest to: sudo systemctl restart shiny-server

+archive_merger.R is not actually scheduled (yet).
+Amey will just send a new version of "HB physical archives stream samples.csv" periodically, and then you can run:
+    Rscript /home/mike/git/hbef/shiny/scheduled_scripts/archive_merger.R
+    That will overwrite the archive table in MariaDB with the new version.
+Then you can run sudo systemctl restart shiny-server.